oubidar-Abderrahim/tomcat-native-example/README.md

 * **[4.Run Tomcat native image in Docker container](#4-Run-Tomcat-native-image-in-Docker-container)**

 ## 1. Deploying the Sample Application to Tomcat
 Create a web application using Spring Framework, deploy it as a WAR file to Tomcat.
-Later, we will build this application along with Tomcat server into native-imaged.
+Later, we will build this application along with Tomcat server into native-image.

 ```
 $ git clone https://github.com/junsuzu/tomcat-native-jp